giantswarm/rfc/merging-configmaps-gitops/README.md

 *The following RFC will focus on configmaps but the same problem and solution are also applicable for secrets!*

 These configmaps are often either shared between multiple instances of the same app or have shared values between apps.
-In gitops the [intended solution](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays) for both of these cases is to use `bases` and `overwrites` which is achieved through `kustomize`.
+In gitops the [intended solution](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays) for both of these cases is to use `bases` and `overlays` which is achieved through `kustomize`.

 ## Problem Statement

 The `data` section of a configmap is a mapping of keys to values.
 Therefore configuration (especially nested configuration) is usually grouped under a single key (e.g. `values`).

-It is currently not possible to merge any `overwrite` into a configmap key because the associated value is **always** treated as a string.
+It is currently not possible to merge any `overlay` into a configmap key because the associated value is **always** treated as a string.

 Example:
 ```yaml